cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/020-globalization-politics.md

 ---
 title: Globalization And Global Politics
 slug: globalization-and-global-politics
-abstract: The explanation of globalization and global politics in International Relations context
+abstract: The explanation of globalization and global politics in the International Relations context
 ---

 ## Summary Video